 In most cases, it's best to try to resolve the dispute directly with the dentist.
-Studies have shown that most of the disputes patients have with dentists are misunderstandings that can easily be resolved if both parties are willing to look for an amicable solution.
-Before escalating the problem, consider discussing your concerns and questions with the dentist first.
+Studies show that most disputes have are misunderstandings that can easily be resolved if both parties are willing to look for an amicable solution.
+Before escalating the problem, consider discussing your questions with the dentist first.

-The Arizona Dental Association (AzDA) has established a dispute resolution system called peer review to help resolve the occasional disagreement about dental treatment.
+The Arizona Dental Association (AzDA) has established a dispute resolution system called "peer review" to help resolve a disagreement about dental treatment.
 Peer review provides an impartial and easily accessible means for resolving misunderstandings regarding the appropriateness or quality of care and, in certain instances, about the fees charged for dental treatment.

 The first step in the process is to make sure that your dentist is a member of AzDA.
 Our dispute resolution/peer review process is only for AzDA members

 .
 To find out if your dentist is a member, call 480.344.5777.

 Before you contact us, here are important notes about the dispute resolution/peer review process

 There are limitations to the types of complaints, which are within the scope of peer review.
 AzDA reserves the right to not accept or act on any request for review.
 The process is confidential and is available provided the complaints fall within peer review guidelines.